JakobRobnik/MicroCanonicalHMC/CONTRIBUTING.md

 clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-### Do you intend to add a new feature or change an existing one?
+## Do you intend to add a new feature or change an existing one?

 First, [open a new issue](https://github.com/JakobRobnik/MicroCanonicalHMC/issues/new) and clearly describe your idea.
 We will then let you know if what you suggest aligns with the vision of MCHMC.
 This way you might avoid doing unnecessary work and might even find some help from other people.

+### Contribution Workflow

+1. Checkout a new branch.
+2. Run `make set-bench` to determine the speed of the current version of the code on your computer.
+3. Add your feature on a new branch
+4. Run `make test` to run tests locally.
+5. Run `make compare-bench` to see if your changes slowed the code.
+6. Push the branch and open a pull request.
+Assign a developer.